Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Even in Nightmare Mode, this is a very easy dance to do a Full Combo.
+Even in Nightmare Mode, this is a very easy to do a full combo.

 ```
 ◯ X X